LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Conversations with Your Team, Peers and Boss](http://katemats.com/conversations-with-your-team-peers-and-boss-guide-for-new-leaders/) - by kate{mats}.
 Takeaway: "Whenever you first join a new team the most important thing you can do is listen and observe.
 Get to know the players and the company culture."

-- [The Curious Transition to Becoming an Engineering Manager](https://blog.gitprime.com/transition-to-engineering-manager/) - by GitPrime.
-Takeaway: A conversation with Engineering Leadership coach Jean Hsu about knowing one's impact, handling self-doubt, and growing into the role. “'Actually, we don’t really dock people for those lacks, as an industry,' she says.
-'People get rewarded for their technical focus.
-We put them in management positions, or just keep promoting them, and people can get pretty high up without really thinking too much about people’s intrinsic motivations.'”

 - [The Delicate Balance Between Coding and Managing](https://medium.com/bigpanda-engineering/the-delicate-balance-between-coding-and-managing-24fec1ea6b07) - by Erik Zaadi.
 Takeaway: A candid essay about the steps and missteps from shifting from engineer to manager, with 12 lessons "learned the hard way"—i.e., get/give feedback continuously, "adhere to the standards you set to your team," etc.

 - [Don’t Leave Developers in the Dark](https://sprint.ly/blog/dark/) - by Joe Stump.
 Takeaway: Help developers understand the full scope of their work so they can make sound decisions.
 Includes questions to ask developers to make this possible.